andreagulp/org-app-tutorial/README.md

 # Pre requisite
 - install node.js / npm
 - install create-react-app
-- react dev tool as browser add on
+- react dev tool as browser add on (chrome in this tutorial)
 - IDE for code editing with some support for react / jsx (e.g. atom, vs code, sublime, etc...)

 # Plan the app